 Modifying the behavior of cancer cells to slow or stop their growth.
 Several recently are “targeted” to have maximal effects on cancer cells, while sparing the normal body cells.

 Also called low-dose continuous chemotherapy, the goal of this approach is to prevent angiogenesis, which is the growth of new blood vessels necessary to feed the tumor.
-Without an adequate blood supply, tumor growth slows or ceases.
+Without an adequate blood supply, tumor growth will slow or cease.

 In many cases, surgery is an essential part of cancer management.
 We have experienced surgeons on-site that work to manage your pet’s cancer.